albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
 <body>
 If Xt is a random process, then the “decision” Ft must be made on the basis of information available at time t.
-This information does not include future values Xs, for $s > t$, but it might involve predictions of future values from present information.
+This information does not include future values Xs, for \(s > t\), but it might involve predictions of future values from present information.
 A trading strategy Ft is adapted, or non-anticipating, or progressively measurable1 if Ft is a function of X[0,t].
  </body>
 </html>